AlexCharlton/Hypergiant/README.md

     [procedure] (frame-rate)

 Return the current frame-rate, averaged over a number of frames.
+If rendering the frame rate, consider using `update-string-mesh!`.

 ### Input
 Input is managed by /bindings/: sets of keys and the actions that they are supposed to trigger.
 Different input methods use separate stacks for tracking which bindings are current.
 Bindings are represented as lists of `binding` records.